GabeScott/standard-works-vault/General Conference/2007 October - Knowing That We Know.md

 # Knowing That We Know

-*By Douglas L. Callister - Of the Seventy*
+By Elder Douglas L. Callister - *Of the Seventy*

 *Given in the October session of the 2007 General Conference*

+>*The testimony of others may initiate and nourish the desire for faith and testimony, but eventually every individual must find out for himself.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/10/knowing-that-we-know?lang=eng)